 Although salt might seem like an unlikely ingredient for cleaning a coffee pot, it’s very effective.
 How exactly do you use salt to clean your coffee maker?

-- Pour a thorough amount of salt into the bottom of the coffee pot
+- Pour a thorough amount of table salt into the bottom of the coffee pot

 - Toss four ice cubes into the pot

 - Dump the pot, rinse, and repeat if necessary

 Click here for more in-depth information on how to use salt and cold water to clean your coffee maker.